HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 ### Sensitive detectors

 Sensitive detectors are responsible for creating the hits whenever a particle traverses the active material.
-The segmentation of each detector can be described in DD4hep.
-If a user builds a detector containing only tracker(s) or calorimeter(s), a proper description of the detector in DD4hep is sufficient and there is no need to specify any sensitive detector in Geant4.
+The readout of each detector can be described in DD4hep.

 ##### DD4hep (see more in sec.
 2.11 and 2.12 of [DD4hep manual])
 * XML file should contain: